-The sediment toxicity testing (requests 1, 2 and 3) is required as part of a tiered approach, and would not be needed if the substance is shown not to be P. However if the substance is (v)P and B, then the concern would remain that it is potentially PBT and therefore "T" testing is justified.
+The sediment toxicity testing (requests 2 and 3) is required in tiered approach, and would not be needed if the substance is shown to be vPvB.
+However, if the substance is PvB, then the concern would remain that it is PBT and therefore "T" testing is justified to address the concern.